alisaifee/coredis/docs/source/compatibility.rst

 REPLICAOF
 *********

-Make the server a replica of another instance, or promote it as master.
+Configures a server as replica of another, or promotes it to a master.

 - Documentation: `REPLICAOF <https://redis.io/commands/replicaof>`_
 - Implementation: :meth:`~coredis.Redis.replicaof`